Social welfare function: Ordinal welfare

-Bergson showed how welfare economics could describe a standard of economic efficiency despite dispensing with interpersonally-comparable cardinal utility, the hypothesization of which may merely conceal value judgments, and purely subjective ones at that.
+Bergson argued that welfare economics had described a standard of economic efficiency despite dispensing with interpersonally-comparable cardinal utility, the hypothesization of which may merely conceal value judgments—and purely subjective ones at that.

+Earlier neoclassical welfare theory, heir to the classical utilitarianism of Bentham, often treated the law of diminishing marginal utility as implying interpersonally comparable utility.
+Irrespective of such comparability, income or wealth is measurable, and it was commonly inferred that redistributing income from a rich person to a poor person tends to increase total utility (however measured) in the society.
+But in (1935, ch VI), Lionel Robbins argued that how or how many utilities, as mental events, change relative to each other is not measurable by any empirical test, thus making them unfalsifiable.
+He therefore rejected such as incompatible with his own philosophical behaviorism.

 Auxiliary specifications enable comparison of different social states by each member of society in preference satisfaction.
-These help define Pareto efficiency, which holds if all alternatives have been exhausted to put at least one person in a more preferred position with no one put in a less preferred position.
+These help define Pareto efficiency, which holds that if all alternatives have been exhausted, to put at least one person in a more preferred position with no one put in a less preferred position.
 Bergson described an "economic welfare increase" (later called a Pareto improvement) as at least one individual moving to a more preferred position with everyone else indifferent.
 The social welfare function could then be specified in a substantively individualistic sense to derive Pareto efficiency (optimality).

 Paul Samuelson (2004, p.
-26) notes that Bergson's function "could derive Pareto optimality conditions as necessary but not sufficient for defining interpersonal normative equity."
+26) noted that Bergson's function "could derive Pareto optimality conditions as necessary but not sufficient for defining interpersonal normative equity."
 Still, Pareto efficiency could also characterize one dimension of a particular social welfare function with distribution of commodities among individuals characterizing another dimension.
 As Bergson noted, a welfare improvement from the social welfare function could come from the "position of some individuals" improving at the expense of others.
 That social welfare function could then be described as characterizing an equity dimension.

 Samuelson (1947, p.
 221) himself stressed the flexibility of the social welfare function to characterize any one ethical belief, Pareto-bound or not, consistent with: